asg017/observable-prerender/README.md

 ### prerender.**load**(notebook, _targets_, _config_)

-Load the given notebook into a page in a browser. `notebook` is the id of the notebook on observablehq.com, like `@d3/bar-chart` or `@asg017/bitmoji`.
-For unlisted notebooks, be sure to include the `d/` prefix (e.g. `d/27a0b05d777304bd`). `targets` is an array of cell names that will be evaluated.
+Load the given notebook into a page in a browser.

+- `notebook` <[string]> ID of the notebook on observablehq.com, like `@d3/bar-chart` or `@asg017/bitmoji`.
+For unlisted notebooks, be sure to include the `d/` prefix (e.g. `d/27a0b05d777304bd`).
+- `targets` <[Array]<[string]>> array of cell names that will be evaluated.
 Every cell in `targets` (and the cells they depend on) will be evaluated and render to the page's DOM.
 If not supplied, then all cells (including anonymous ones) will be evaluated by default.

-`config` is an object with key/values for more control over how to load the notebook.
+- `config` is an object with key/values for more control over how to load the notebook.

 | Key                    | Value                                                                                                                                                                                                                                                                          |
 | ---------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |